naman22a/web-dev/README.md

 4. Create a web page covering the basic CRUD operations(Create,Read,Update,Delete)that implements to-do/Grocery lists using JavaScript and HTML.

 5. Create a javascript application based on various Data types,statements, keywords,and operators.

+6. Create a javascript application with Window Objects and Document Object.

+7. Create a JavaScript application with object Creation and by adding methods of Objects.

+8. Create a Javascript application with Loops to incorporate the concept of Iteration.